-She also writes regularly for several Indian publications like Mint, Outlook Traveller, Conde Nast Traveller, Economic Times, Forbes, Business Line, The Hindu, National Geographic Traveller, Travel + Leisure, Deccan Herald, Indian Express, Harper’s Bazaar and Jet Wings.
+She also writes regularly for several Indian publications like Mint, Outlook Traveller, Conde Nast Traveller, Economic Times, Forbes, New Indian Express, Business Line, The Hindu, National Geographic Traveller, Travel + Leisure, Deccan Herald, Indian Express, Harper’s Bazaar and Jet Wings.

 She has been a blogger for The New York Times and The Wall Street Journal, and is a columnist for the South China Morning Post.
 In 2015, she was invited to speak at a TedX event in Bengaluru, where she shared her own travel experiences and spoke about fulfilling one’s travel dreams.